rust-lang/leadership-council/policies/spending/travel.md

 We plan to continue this program as long as funds are available.
 An announcement will be made if this program is discontinued, or if there are significant changes to it.

+> [!NOTE]
+> The Foundation is providing a separate budget of $50,000 USD for travel for RustConf 2026.
+The application process using the form below is the same.

 ## Approval guidelines

 The following are guidelines for approval of an application: